burlachenkok/exploring-python3/python_details.md

 Comments in Python start with the hash character `#` and extend to the end of the physical line.

-# Operator Precedence
+## Operator Precedence

+Based on [C++ Tehnical Note/Lexical Analysis](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lexical-analysis) - in the terminology of Programming Languages, tokens are separate words of a program text.
+In most programming languages, the tokens fundamentally can be one of the following types:

+* a. **Operators**
+* b.
+Separators
+* c.
+Identifiers
+* d.
+Keywords
+* e.
+Literal constants

-Information about operator precedence is available here: https://docs.python.org/3.13/reference/expressions.html#operator-precedence
+So operators in the Programming is one of the five fundamental language concept.
+Information about operator precedence in Python Languge is available here: https://docs.python.org/3.13/reference/expressions.html#operator-precedence

-# Simple built-in types
+## Simple built-in types

 * **Ellipsis.** There is a single object with this value.
 This object is accessed through the literal `...`.
 If the expression `...` is used inside the condition, then `...` is implicitly converted into `True`.